psychemedia/island-storynotes/carus-wilson/02-telling.md

 On the one hand, the message was clear: Newport was a place "lost to Christianity, and devoted to crime", a home to a *torrent of juvenile profligacy and prostitution*.

 There is no doubt that the streets could be described as *vibrant*.
-The Crimean War was in full flow, and Parkurst Barracks was used to station the troops just before they set off on th ships leaving Portsmpouth, heading off to who knew what future.
+The Crimean War was in full flow, and Parkurst Barracks was used to station the troops just before they set off on the ships leaving Portsmouth, heading off to who knew what future.
 Up to thirteen hundred young men at a time, barracked there; thirteen hundred new recruits, with coin in their pocket and a perhaps only a short life to live while they still had a chance.

 The Magistrates were doing what they could, but in many cases, they had no case to prosecute if no-one complained.

 And so it was that on New Year's day, 1856, an evangelical priest recently retired to the Island — to Ventnor — who had founded a school for Clergymen's Daughters, somewhere up North, thirty years previously, and with a track record in publishing penny publications filled with frankly harrowing Christian tales, on New Year's day, he had delivered to many of the perhaps more deserving households in Newport, a tract.

 *"Tempters and Tempted"* it was called.
 And I still haven't managed to find a copy of it.
-But it certainly seemed to have had an effect, becuase the very next Council meeting, the new Mayor, a Mr. Hearn, stood up to denounce it and express his anger at it.
+But it certainly seemed to have had an effect, because the very next Council meeting, the new Mayor, a Mr. Hearn, stood up to denounce it and express his anger at it.

 One of the other councillors traced it's origins back to *that letter* the magistrates had received a few months before and before the meeting was out, it was decided — not quite pithforks — but that a letter be sent by the mayor to the author of the tract, to the Revd.
-W. Carus Wilson, of Ventor.
+W. Carus Wilson, of Ventnor.

 Yes.
 A letter.
 A letter.
 And probably a very strongly worded letter at that.
 Or at least, a quite strongly worded letter.
 Probably.
 But still polite.
 I'm guessing.
 Because I haven't managed to find a copy or a transcript of that, either.